Spanwise Control Authority of Synthetic Jets on a Stalled Airfoil: Conclusion

 \section{Conclusion}

 In this study, an array of SJAs is used to reattach the flow over a stalled airfoil.
-The stability, flow structures, and three-dimensionality of the controlled flow is investigated experimentally for two actuation frequencies.
-The results indicate that both low- and high-frequency actuation are effective in controlling flow separation and improving aerodynamic performance.
-However, high-frequency actuation is particularly advantageous as the resulting flow is more stable.

-With low-frequency control at $F^+=1.18$, the actuation frequency couples to the shedding in the wake.
-This resulted in undesirable large-scale, periodic flow structures in both the shear layer and the wake, causing unsteady aerodynamic forces.
-Conversely, high-frequency control at $F^+=11.76$ effectively dissipated the large-scale flow features present in both the baseline and low-frequency control cases.
-This resulted in a steady reattachment of the flow and superior aerodynamic performance.
+The stability, flow structures, and three-dimensionality of the controlled flow are investigated experimentally for two actuation frequencies.
+Results show that while both low- and high-frequency actuation are effective in controlling flow separation and improving aerodynamic performance, high-frequency actuation at $F^+=11.76$ is particularly advantageous for creating a more stable flow.
+Low-frequency control at $F^+=1.18$ produced large-scale, periodic flow structures in the shear layer and wake, leading to unsteady aerodynamic forces.
+In contrast, high-frequency control effectively dissipated the large-scale flow features present in both the baseline and low-frequency control cases, resulting in a steady reattachment of the flow and superior aerodynamic performance.

 Next, we identified flow structures induced by high-frequency actuation, and assessed their significance in flow control.
-Spectral peaks at the forcing frequency were discovered in the near wake, revealing that persistent small-scale vortices exist at the shear layer boundary.
-A series of orthogonal flow visualizations helped identify that these structures were indeed VRs produced every actuation cycle.
-The dynamics of the VRs were analyzed revealing that they converge towards the midspan as they convect over the airfoil.
-Secondly, the vorticity of the shear layer was found to promote the expansion of the top portion of the VR, while leading to the contraction of the bottom.
-Lastly, the VRs experienced stretching due to their orientation in the shear layer.
-The counterclockwise vorticity of the bottom of the VR tends to accelerate the fluid beneath it, making it a candidate mechanism for downward momentum transfer.
+Small scale structures were detected at the shear layer boundary, and were identified as VRs produced every actuation cycle.
+The dynamics of the VRs were analyzed providing insights into their evolution and trajectory as they convect over the airfoil.
+The rotational sense of the VR tends to promote momentum transfer from the freestream into the shear layer, which is a key mechanism in flow control.
 Additionally, modal analysis revealed a strong correlation between the VRs and structures in the shear layer, suggesting an interaction.